cerbos/cerbos-aws-lambda/README.md

 ### Build the docker image

+Check out `conf.default.yml` for Cerbos configuration.
+The default configuration uses blob storage, e.g. AWS S3 bucket.
+Cerbos config can read from environment variables.
+If you choose to do so, your AWS Lambda have to expose them.

-Run the following command to build the docker image 'cerbos/aws-lambda-gateway' :
+Run the following command to build the docker image 'cerbos/aws-lambda-gateway':
 ```shell
 make image
 ```